joemoose/psiops/docs/combat.md

 ## Attack Roll Modifiers

-The odds for success on your *attack roll* is modified by weapon type, engagement distance, and tactical circumstances.
+The odds for success on your *attack roll* are modified by weapon type, engagement distance, and tactical circumstances.
 See the following tables for the modifiers.

 ### Distance Modifiers